alexdevero/alex-devero-blog/blog-archives/archive-18/18-02-19--getting-started-with-ruby-the-easy-way-pt6.md

-# Getting started with Ruby – The Easy Way Pt6
+# Getting Started With Ruby the Easy Way Pt6 - Methods

 There are many interesting topics in Ruby.
 One of these topics are methods.
 If you don't know what are methods, don't worry.
 This part will help you fix this.
 Today, you will learn all you need to know in order to create and use methods so you can make them part of your toolkit.
 With that, you will get one step closer to becoming a Ruby programmer.